|EU State Student Contribution + Capitation: €3,138 See Fees and Costs for full details.

 Placement or Study Abroad Information

-Year 3 is spent abroad, studying law entirely through the medium of French at prestigious French or Canadian law schools: Paris X, Strasbourg, Rennes, Lyon III, Montpellier and Montréal.
+Year 3 is spent abroad, studying law entirely through the medium of French at prestigious French or Canadian law schools: Paris X, Strasbourg, Rennes, Lyon III, Montpellier, Montréal and Aix-Marseille.

 Limited placement opportunities are also available for students in Paris and in Strasbourg.